-- If the whole army stayed in Kabul for four days, and then moved on leaving 500 troops behind to guard the city, how many days would the remaining supplies of APM support the troops who stayed in Kabul?
+- If the whole army stayed in Kabul for two days, and then moved on leaving 4,000 troops behind to guard the fortress, how many days would the remaining supplies of APM support the troops who stayed in Kabul?

-- What are the best places in between Kabul and those two cities where the army could find food and other supplies?
+- What are the best places in between Kabul and Bukhara and Samarkand where troops could find food and other supplies?

 - Would it be best to keep the army together in one group and advance first on one city and then the next – or is it best to divide the army into smaller groups that each advance independently on their assigned city?
 Why?

-- If you decide to divide the army into smaller units, how do you reconcile that with the warning, “don’t divide your force in the face of a superior foe?”
+- If you decide to divide the army into smaller units, explain how you would reconcile that decision with the classic advice, “don’t divide your forces in the face of a superior foe.”

 - What routes of advance will you recommend to Alexander?
 What advantages do these routes offer – logistical and strategic?

-As you work with this model and identify the possible routes Alexander’s army can take you will see how strategy and logistics are tightly linked.
-You will appreciate how logistics considerations affected strategy in Alexander’s time — and how it still does today.
+As you work with this model and identify the possible routes Alexander’s army can take you will see why battle strategy and logistics are so tightly intertwined.
+You will appreciate how logistics affected strategy in Alexander’s time — and how it still does today.

 To share your changes and improvements to this model (json file) with other SCM Globe users see “Download and Share Supply Chain Models”